CIS565-Fall-2014/Project3-Pathtracer/README.md

 * Focal length:14  Aperture radius: 0.2
 ![ResultImage](focallength_14_aperture_0.2_depth_10_iteration_1000_Cut.bmp)
+* Further improvement:
+Add more lens effects such as Fisheye lens or Wide-angle lens might be an interesting next step.

 ##Motion blur effect:
 Motion blur effect is easy to implement.
 We could move the object every certain frames and do our general path tracer.
 Then we could get the motion blur effect for free.
 ![ResultImage](MotionBlur2_depth_5_iteration_1000_Cut.bmp)
+* Further improvement:
+I will try not only move the normal object but also move the light source to create a trace of light effect.

 ##Change view direction and camera interaction:
 In my program, user could easily control the camera with keyboard.